 - Be aware of any raptor nests in your yard or neighborhood, especially during baby season

 - Be sure the bird truly needs help before attempting to rescue it - if you have questions call the Center (407-644-0190)

 - Refrain from trimming any trees during nesting season, especially between January and June

-To help offset the increased costs during baby season, the Audubon Center for Birds of Prey will host a Baby Owl Shower on May 7 from 10 am to 12 pm.
-A community event, Baby Owl Shower will offer activities, bird meet and greets, and a raffle to raise funds to support the Raptor Trauma Clinic.
-Admission that day is free with a gift from the Center’s wish list.
+To help offset the increased costs during baby season, the Audubon Center for Birds of Prey held a Baby Owl Shower on May 7 from 10 am to 12 pm.
+A community event, Baby Owl Shower offered activities, bird meet and greets, and a raffle to raise funds to support the Raptor Trauma Clinic.
+Admission that day was free with a gift from the Center’s wish list.